sferik/t-ruby/README.md

       UDfNTpOz5ZDG4a6w7dIWj
       uuP7Xbl2mEfGMiDu1uIyFN
     gem
-      thG9EfWoADtIr6NjbL9ON (default)
+      thG9EfWoADtIr6NjbL9ON (active)

-Notice that one account is marked as the default.
-To change the default use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair, like so:
+Notice that one account is marked as the active.
+To change the active account use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair, like so:

-    t set default sferik UDfNTpOz5ZDG4a6w7dIWj
+    t set active sferik UDfNTpOz5ZDG4a6w7dIWj

 Account information is stored in the YAML-formatted file `~/.trc`. **Note**:
 Anyone with access to this file can masquerade as you on Twitter, so it's